All Episodes

 This is a very arrogant, radical guy who is angry.

-Nobody will convince me other thought otherwise.
+Nobody will convince me otherwise.

-I mean he doesn't show it.
+I mean, he doesn't show it.

 And sometimes I think I notice it.

-I mean I think it flares at some time.
+I mean, I think it flares at some time.

-Not the anger, but the the the he reveals that he has a bunch of chips on his shoulder, and we know his wife does, and we know Reverend Wright does.
+Not the anger, but he reveals that he has a bunch of chips on his shoulder.

 And we're getting, you know, a lot of this stuff that's happening right out of Reverend Wright's sermons.

-Yeah, but it really is.
+Yeah, I mean, it really is.

-So I I think we've got a guy.
+So I think we've got a guy.

-He really believes that it's his job to return the nation's wealth to its rightful, quote unquote, rightful owners.
+The best way to understand Obama, and I can't say this enough, he really believes that it's his job to return the nation's wealth to its rightful, quote-unquote, rightful owners.

-And that means that he believes the people who have wealth have stolen it from those who have no wealth, it's been unfairly achieved and accrued, and it's his job to take it and redistribute it.
+And that means that he believes the people who have wealth have stolen it from those who have no wealth.

 And that's what he means by sacrifice.

-When he talks about sacrifice, he's talking about raising your taxes, taking away your assets, and giving them to other people he thinks you stole them from who are thus more deserving.
+When he talks about sacrifice, he's talking about raising your taxes, taking away your assets, and giving them to other people he thinks you stole them from, who are thus more deserving.

-And you can see it if you'll just be open to admit it.
+And you can see it, if you'll just be open to admit it, you can see it practically every day in his policy pronouncements.

 We'll be back.

-Hey, when uh when are some Detroit politicians?
+Hey, when are some Detroit politicians?

-I don't have enough time to develop the Detroit politicians or when are they gonna demand fairness and equality?
+Detroit politicians are when are they going to demand fairness and equality?